HMS M1 (1917)

 HMS M1 was a submarine of the British Royal Navy, one of four vessels of her class ordered towards the end of the First World War.
 She sank with the loss of her entire crew in 1925.

 The vessels were originally intended as "submarine monitors", but their purpose had been changed before detailed design began.
-M1 was fitted with a 12-inch (305mm) gun which was intended for use against surface ships in preference to torpedoes, the argument being that, "No case is known of a ship-of-war being torpedoed when under way at a range outside of 1000 yards [915 meters]."
+M1 was fitted with a 12-inch (305mm) gun which was intended for use against surface ships in preference to torpedoes, the argument being that, "No case is known of a ship-of-war being torpedoed when under way at a range outside of 1000 yd."